 PKF UAE offers a comprehensive taxation service in the UAE.
 Through our value-added services we aim to enable entrepreneurs/businesses to focus on business growth by appointing qualified tax experts to take care of all matters relating to tax in the UAE.
 Through our services we ensure that the interests of the business vis-à-vis tax compliance are protected and the risk of non-compliance is mitigated to a high degree.
 This approach helps businesses avoid penalties and loss of reputation.

-The tax team at PKF UAE includes an in-house team of expert tax professionals and consultants who have significant tax exposure and experience in dealing with VAT and Excise tax.
+The tax team at PKF UAE includes an in-house team of expert VAT consultants in Dubai and professionals who have significant tax exposure and experience in dealing with VAT and Excise tax.
 A practical and hands-on approach led by a Director ensures that the client receives best in class service.

 Coupled with the presence of other PKF International member firms in other countries globally, PKF can offer seamless and integrated tax efficient solutions to businesses with a presence in more than one country.